horizon2038/A9N/README.md

 ## Acknowledgements

-[Mitou Jr](https://jr.mitou.org) : This project was supported by the Mitou Junior program.
+[MITOU JR](https://jr.mitou.org/projects/2023/a9n) : This project was supported by the MITOU Junior program.
-[@kyasbal](https://github.com/kyasbal) : My mentor during the Mitou Junior program, who provided valuable advice.
+- [@kyasbal](https://github.com/kyasbal) : My mentor during the MITOU Junior program, who provided valuable advice.
-[@nuta](https://github.com/nuta) : Gave me a advice on the implementation.
+- [@nuta](https://github.com/nuta) : Gave me a advice on the implementation.

-[MITOU IT](https://www.ipa.go.jp/jinzai/mitou/it/2024/gaiyou-sg-2.html) : This project was supported by the MITOU IT Program.
+[MITOU IT](https://www.ipa.go.jp/jinzai/mitou/it/2024/gaiyou-sg-2.html) : This project was supported by the MITOU IT program.
+- [@sowawa](https://github.com/sowawa) : My mentor during the MITOU IT program, who provided valuable advice.

 And I would also like to thank everyone who supported this project.